neguse/noiz2sa-port/bulletml/src/tinyxml/readme.txt

 The World Wide Web Consortium is the definitive standard body for XML, and there web pages contain huge amounts of information.
-I also recommend "XML Pocket Reference" by Robert Eckstein and published by O’Reilly.
+I also recommend "XML Pocket Reference" by Robert Eckstein and published by Oâ€™Reilly.

 <b> Contact Me: </b>

-I’d appreciates your suggestions, and would love to know if you use TinyXml.
+Iâ€™d appreciates your suggestions, and would love to know if you use TinyXml.
 I hope you enjoy it and find it useful.

 Lee Thomason